Q. I cannot afford my mortgage. How do I avoid foreclosure?

 1. Call me.

-Whether we speak on the phone or in person I will ask you a brief set of standard questions to make sure that bankruptcy is the right decision for you AND which Chapter is best for you.
+Whether we speak on the phone or in person I will ask you a brief set of standard questions to make sure that bankruptcy is the right decision for you AND which Chapter is best for you, such as:

 You will be given a guaranteed written fee quote and two copies of a retention agreement and all of the notes from our consultation along with the information required to be provided by Congress.

 2. You return one copy of the agreement signed with a deposit (at least $200) towards the total legal fees and costs.
-We accept cash, personal checks, money orders, etc. You can also pay on line at any time by clicking the Pay Now button on this website.
-(You do not need a PayPal account to pay us on line)
+We accept cash, personal checks, money orders, etc. You can also pay online at any time by clicking the Payments button on this website.
+(You do not need a PayPal account to pay us online)

 3. We will send you a simple package containing: